LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/key-terms-concepts.md

 * Order numbers
 * Help Desk ticket numbers

+Some important notes:

-Regular Expression entities are available only in domains using the [LivePerson engine](intent-manager-natural-language-understanding-liveperson-nlu-engine.html#liveperson-nlu-engine) for NLU.
+* Regular Expression entities are available only in domains using the [LivePerson engine](intent-manager-natural-language-understanding-liveperson-nlu-engine.html#liveperson-nlu-engine) for NLU.
+* Regex entities can require careful consideration to not over-match.
+For example, if a hotel room number were a three- or four-digit number, `\d{3,4}` would find all the room numbers, but it would also match the first four digits of a zip code.

-#### Global entities
+##### Global entities

+Global entities are machine-learning entities that are recognized using a model that is trained on large amounts of data that has been labeled with the desired entities.
+Machine learning is most useful for recognizing entities that cannot easily be enumerated or defined by a format.
+In other words, machine learning can detect entities where Value Set and Regular Expression entities won’t work.

-Global entities include keywords like POSTAL_CODE, where enumerating the full list would be difficult, and STREET, where predefining a format would be impossible.
+As examples, global entities include keywords like POSTAL_CODE, where enumerating the full list would be difficult, and STREET, where predefining a format would be impossible.
 Global entities are automatically detected by the system, so you don’t need to add them manually in Intent Manager.

-Global entities include:
+The complete list of global entities includes:

 | Entity | Description | Example |
 | --- | --- | --- |